 Spring 2020

-Transnational Inclusivity in Progressive Food Movements (Rough draft)
+Transnational Inclusivity in Progressive Food Movements (Working Draft)

-It is becoming widely understood that a slow but steady shift in how we think about food has been occurring.
-With roots in social activism in the 1960s, building in such loci as Alice Waters’ organic, locavore-minded Chez Panisse, opened in 1971, and with a burgeoning body of scholarship in the twenty-first century, modern progressive food movements (an umbrella term which includes various efforts such as an emphasis on locally-sourced ingredients, sustainability, farmworker justice, etc.) have been quietly gaining steam for decades.
-Recently, writers like Michael Pollan, Marion Nestle, and Eric Schlosser have furthered popular awareness of the necessity of these movements, along with the efforts of celebrity chefs and the explosion of food as entertainment in popular culture.
+Despite the popularity of food as media entertainment and widespread critical and scholarly engagement with now global movements such as “Slow Food,” the progressiveness of food movements remain limited by their “inaccessibility” and “whiteness.”
+To be sure, there is a broad understanding that a slow but steady shift in how we think about food has been occurring (provide references).
+With roots in social activism in the 1960s, building in such loci as Alice Waters’ organic, locavore-minded Chez Panisse, opened in 1971, and with a burgeoning body of scholarship in the twenty-first century, modern progressive food movements (an umbrella term which includes various efforts such as an emphasis on locally-sourced ingredients, sustainability, farmworker justice, etc.) have been quietly gaining steam for decades (ref ).
+Recently, writers like Michael Pollan, Marion Nestle, and Eric Schlosser have furthered popular awareness of the necessity of these movements, along with the efforts of celebrity chefs and the explosion of food as entertainment in popular culture (ref) .
 Despite all of this attention and awareness, there has been much criticism—scholarly and otherwise—of the inaccessibility of some of these movements, entwined with their overwhelming “white-ness.”
+Summarize key point of Burdick quote, then quote.
 As John Burdick puts it in an article on race politics in food pedagogy:

 “…by frequently utilizing discourses of pastoralism, localism, purity, a premium placed on agricultural labor, and an idealized image of a lush agricultural past, many of the advocates of the Food Movement have conjured a romanticized and whitewashed vision of American agriculture.”
 (Burdick, 2014)

+End this opening paragraph with recap of your thesis statement stated slightly differently than how you articulate your first sentence.

-Though speaking specifically here about the agricultural aspect of food networks, Burdick’s point remains true across the board.
-There are many branches of the “Food Movement,” with emphases on food justice, food security, food sovereignty, but the ones that garner the most public attention are sustainability, organic certification, and locality.
+Though speaking specifically here about the agricultural aspect of food networks, Burdick’s point (BUT WHAT IS BURDICK”S POINT?
+TELL US IN YOUR WORDS IN OPEINING PARAGRAPH FIRST. remains true across the board.
+There are many branches of the “Food Movement,” with emphases on food justice, food security, food sovereignty, but the ones that garner the most public attention are sustainability, organic certification, and locality.( prove it: list references!)
 These three are at the forefront of popular discussion, but arguably lend themselves most to whitewashing and inaccessibility.
 As many of us know from our visits to grocery stores and/or farmers’ markets, the increase in perceived quality that comes from these labels comes with a directly correlated uptick in price.
 As a result, communities with little wealth and social mobility—disproportionally those of color and immigrants—become excluded from the start.
+Ah, so it’s an economic argument you’re prioritizing?
+The price translates to racism, not reverse?
+You’re in good company arguing either way.
+But it you starte out with inaccessibilty is this due to racism or class?
+Or, do you want to make intersectional argument of their interrelatedness from very beginning?